-Darwin provided enormous support to the maxim, nature does not make leaps.
-Well, nothing can describe evolution better than the closing sentence of Darwin’s magnum opus: “There is grandeur in this view of life, with its several powers, having been originally breathed into new forms or into one; and, that whilst this planet has gone cycling on according to the fixed laws of gravity, from so simple a beginning endless forms most beautiful and most wonderful have been, and are being, evolved.”
+To ‘cull’ Friedrich Nietzsche’s wisdom in the context, “I could not pray to it, but I can stand in affirmation of its magnificence.”
+This holds true for all human life, because a human life worth living, as Darwin espoused, is not something that can be definitively measured — this is its wholesome splendour.
+Darwin provided tangible support to the maxim that nature also does not make leaps.
+To highlight a point: nothing can describe evolution better than this concluding sentence of his magnum opus, “There is grandeur in [this] view of life, with its several powers, having been originally breathed into new forms, or into one; and, that whilst this planet has gone cycling on according to the fixed laws of gravity, from so simple a beginning endless forms most beautiful and most wonderful have been, and are being, evolved.”